Six Transcribed Improvisations on La Spagna

 Many thanks to David Lasocki for editing a draft of this article.

-1. This is an intentionally modified version of the original quote, “Once you have been bitten by the jazz bug, it is not a choice anymore,” by Terri Lyne Carrington
+1. This is a slightly adapted version of the original quote, “Once you have been bitten by the jazz bug, it is not a choice anymore,” by Terri Lyne Carrington

-2. Just consider the vast bootleg culture that has flourished among jazz aficionados: it has been called a “cornucopia for jazz lovers by jazz lovers.”
+2. Consider the vast bootleg culture that has flourished among jazz enthusiasts: it has been called a “cornucopia for jazz lovers by jazz lovers.”

-3. What follows is a transcription of Adam’s speech on his video The cult of the written score: “The only surviving record of the music of Western composers the past four hundred years or so has been in their sheet music: musical academia has vastly inflated the importance of written music … For whatever reason, musical academia has decided that the written note is more important than the actual performed note.
-Essentially, musicians are often judged based upon their ability to play exactly what’s on a piece or paper; or composers: it is much more about the process that went into making the music rather than the music itself.
+3. The following is a transcription of Adam Neely’s speech in his video The Cult of the Written Score: “The only surviving record of the music of Western composers of the past four hundred years or so has been in their sheet music.
+Musical academia has vastly inflated the importance of written music … For whatever reason, musical academia has decided that the written note is more important than the actual performed note.
+Essentially, musicians are often judged on their ability to play exactly what’s on paper; or composers: it is much more about the process that went into making the music rather than the music itself.
 I call this the cult of the written score, and it is pervasive in all sorts of academic and collegiate thought.”

-4. This is how I did it: I connected a little (but powerful) bluetooth speaker to my cell phone, and it played the cantus firmus (which I had previously recorded on a basset recorder) on loop.
-After pushing the play button, I needed some time to get back to the stage centre.
-That’s why I started playing in bar 8.
+4. This is how I did it: I connected a small but powerful Bluetooth speaker to my phone, which played the cantus firmus (previously recorded on a basset recorder) in a continuous loop.
+After pressing play, I needed a few seconds to return to the center of the stage.
+That is why I started playing at bar 8.

-6. Therefore, I went strictly from ×2 (first round of the cantus firmus) to ×7 (sixth round), followed by a free section in which I played mostly ×10 and ×12 (seventh and eighth rounds), finishing with a progressive slow down (ninth and tenth rounds).
+6. Accordingly, I moved systematically from ×2 (first round of the cantus firmus) to ×7 (sixth round), followed by a freer section where I played mostly ×10 and ×12 (seventh and eighth rounds), finishing with a progressive slowdown (ninth and tenth rounds).

-9. Since it was the first time I performed this piece with these musicians (and I was used to a steady pulse in the tenor melody), I wanted to make sure that the beat was rock solid before starting to play, and that is the reason I did not start playing until about minute 1.
+9. Since it was the first time I performed this piece with these musicians (and I was used to a steady pulse in the tenor melody), I wanted to ensure that the beat was solid before starting to play.
+That is why I did not begin until about minute 1.

-10. The above video captures only the improvised solo: therefore it does not contain the Falla con misuras.
-Here is a video of the full performance
+10. The video above captures only the improvised solo and therefore it does not include Falla con misuras.
+Here is a video of the complete performance

-11. An open-access URL, easy-to-share, hopefully future-proof, loaded with text and audiovisual material.
-I certainly take the Web seriously as a publishing medium.
+11. An open-access URL, easy to share and hopefully future-proof, containing text and audiovisual material.
+I take the web seriously as a publishing medium.

 amazonapplefacebookinstagram-iconsoundcloud-iconspotifyspotifytwitter-iconvimeo-iconwordpress-iconyoutube-icon